 simply reading Paul’s letters; they copied them.
 Every church had a copy of

-all his letters and frequently referred to them, just like we do in the Bible.
+all his letters and frequently referred to them, as we do the Bible.

-They didn’t have the availability of God’s word to the degree that we do,
+They didn’t have the convenience and availability of the Old and New

-that we don’t have going for us?
+that we don’t have?
 They had vision!
 Jesus had been sacrificed

-less than a hundred years earlier; the word of God was fresh and new, and
+less than a hundred years earlier; the word of God was new, and

-everyone was in agreement with the truth; everyone believed the same thing,
+everyone was in agreement with the truth; they all believed the same thing,

 obedience far more than we do in our lackadaisical and licentious age of